Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - G-states, global system states, example
   - G0 --> system is working, processes running, peripherals powered on
   - G1 --> sleeping, no user processes, preserve context info and resume without reboot
-  In G1 we can be in different S-states depending on the powewr saving measures.
+  In G1 we can be in different S-states depending on the power saving measures.
   - G2 --> soft off, no code is run, no context preserved, needs a reboot (e.g. wake-on-LAN)
   - G3 --> mechanical switch off, no power supplied, no context, require complete restart
 - S-states, system wide sleep states
-  - S1 is standby
+  - S1 --> standby
-  - S2 CPU powered off
+  - S2 --> CPU powered off
-  - S3 sleep or suspend to RAM:
+  - S3 --> sleep or suspend to RAM:
-  low wake up latency because all the state is saved in main memory that is kept powered on while the rest of the system is turned off.
+  Low wake up latency because all the state is saved in main memory that is kept powered on while the rest of the system is turned off.
-  - S4 hybernation or suspend to disk
+  - S4 --> hybernation or suspend to disk
-  higher latency to recover since all context is saved to disk but all the hw and peripherals can be switched off.
+  Higher latency to recover since all context is saved to disk but all the hw and peripherals can be switched off.
 - CPU specific (note, can be applied to the single cores or at a package level)
   - C-states for power/sleep states (more can be implemented)
     - C0 active --> CPU is fully operational according to a P state